PSPC-SPAC-buyandsell/von_anchor/docs/source/von_anchor/wallet.rst

 VON Anchor Wallet
 #######################

-The VON Anchor wallet provides functionality for VON anchors to use indy-sdk wallets to manage keyed and non-secret storage records.
+The VON anchor wallet provides functionality for VON anchors to use indy-sdk wallets to manage keyed and non-secret storage records.
 It resides in ``von_anchor/wallet/wallet.py``.

 Initialization
 ++++++++++++++++++++++++++++